drorseltzer/doubleuc/readme.md

  - `disconnected` - invoked each time the component is removed from the dom.
  - `adopted` - invoked each time the component is moved to a new dom
  - `attributeChanged` - invoked each time an observed component's attribute has changed.
+ - `beforeFirstRendered` - invoked once before the component's first renders.
+ - `firstRendered` - invoked once at the component's first renders.
+ - `beforeRendered` - invoked each time (after the first time) before the component's re-renders.
+ - `rendered` - invoked each time (after the first time) after the component's re-renders.

 Array of methods names to call, for example: